Beauly railway station

 Beauly railway station is a railway station in the village of Beauly, in the Highland council area of Scotland.
-Located on the Far North Line, it is 10 mi 12 chain down the line from Inverness, and it is the first intermediate station on the line, before reaching Muir of Ord.
-ScotRail, who manage the station, operate all services.
+Located on the Far North Line, it is 10 mi 12 chain down the line from Inverness, and is the first intermediate station on the line, before reaching Muir of Ord.
+ScotRail, which manages the station, operates all services.

 History

 Original station

 The Inverness and Ross-shire Railway, which was to be a line between Inverness and Invergordon, was authorised in 1860, and opened in stages.
 The first section, between Inverness and Dingwall, opened on 11 June 1862, and Beauly was one of the stations built for the original line.
 It had two platforms, a passing loop and a goods shed with sidings that was equipped with a 1½-ton crane.
-The station was host to a LMS caravan from 1936 to 1939.
+The station was host to an LMS caravan from 1936 to 1939.

-The station closed a nearly a century later, on 13 June 1960, along with all other stations between Inverness and Dingwall.
+The station closed nearly a century later, on 13 June 1960, along with all other stations between Inverness and Dingwall.
 This was due to increasing competition from motorbuses, particularly those of Highland Omnibuses Ltd.

-The original station building, located on the opposite side from the reopened platform, remains closed to the public; it is now used for offices and housing.